 Ten cuts for how many times he hit me.

-Cuts for me, because I didn't have any guts.
+Cuts for me, I didn't have guts.
 I couldn't fight back.

 For months, the cutting continued, even if I wasn't beaten that day.
+Some days, Harold would be triggered by tiny things like shifting your position.
 I could hear my mother's cries as she was slapped by Harold.

 Those cuts were the deepest.